neetjn/riot-view-router/README.md

     debugging: Will default to true, spits errors and warnings to console.

+    href: Will default to originating location, router will operate off of this.

     *defaultState: Default state for router to navigate to on start if route not matched.

     fallbackState: Will default to fallbackState, state to fallback to on mismatch.